lukaskierzek/learn-japanese/README.md

 Explanation of the database:
 - word_in_japanese: word in Japanese,
 - translate_word: translated word in your native language,
-- sentence_in_japanese: sentence in Japanese,
+- sentence_in_japanese: sentence in Japanese with the word in Japanese,
 - sentence: translated sentence in your native language,
 - part_of_speech: part of speech word in Japanese,
 - last_update: last update of the word (time of the last update created by database).